-Combining the best urban agriculture and supermarkets offer: Abundant, fresh and healthy food, sustainable production, and community.
+Combining the best that urban agriculture and supermarkets offer: A community around abundant, fresh and sustainably produced food.

 The SuperGarden is a green oasis in the middle of the city and could look like this:

 An inspiring personality: Dona Sebastiana is a community gardener in the socioeconomically weak east of São Paulo.
-The community gardens created by the Brazilian NGO Cidades Sem Fome (Cities Without Hunger) are the basis of our vision for the city of Berlin: Access to healthy and sustainable food for everybody.
+The community gardens created by the Brazilian NGO Cidades Sem Fome (Cities Without Hunger) are the basis of our vision for the city of Berlin: Creating a community experience around food and giving access to healthy and sustainable food for everybody.

 Lead Applicant Organization Name